semantic-hostnames/semantic-hostnames/README.md

 The concept of semantic hostnames is inspired by a [blog post][sd_blog] by [Server Density][server_density], although the naming convention in the article again follows the concept of _domain_.
 Domain names can, and should, be decoupled from hostnames.
 Domains may change, but your hostname should be for the life of the device.

-The aim is to have a naming convention that:
+The aim is to have a naming convention that is:

 - Easily searched.
 Whether just throwing names in a spreadsheet, grepping logs or files, or full blown Elastisearch, having a convention that exposes key information about the host from the name alone is useful.
 - Still useful at the terminal.
 As most terminals will chop to the first period, it's useful to have meaningful data at the command line.